rabbit-ear/rabbit-ear-app/readme.md

 done:

+- [x] "There are too many active WebGL contexts on this page, the oldest context will be lost."
+- [x] "toggleAssignment" to "toggleAssignments"
+- [x] better single vertex analysis.
 - [x] simulator "reset", or better "reset zoom" should also reset it's camera
 - [x] webgl perspective zoom broken.
 - [x] if mouse device, toolbar scrollbar covers up buttons